 Posted on Tuesday, April 1st, 2025 at 9:00 am

 Everyone wants to get more rest.
 However, with today’s always-on-the-go mentality and personal and professional obligations, it can feel impossible to relax, reset, and go to bed at a decent time every night.
-Most people feel too overwhelmed to know how to go to sleep earlier and still get everything they want done.
+Most people feel too overwhelmed to know how to sleep earlier and still get everything they want done.

-World Sleep Day, which we celebrated on March 14, is a day meant to raise awareness about the importance of healthy sleep.
+World Sleep Day, which we celebrated on March 14, is meant to raise awareness about the importance of healthy sleep.
 While one day may not be enough to reset your sleep clock, it may be the jump-start you need to build better sleeping habits, one day and one night at a time.

 How to Go to Sleep Earlier: Practical Tips